AN: So, this is an AU I thought about and it's probably gonna suck majorly, but I couldn't help but write it. Anyways, here we go!

 "The end of the March."
 Jose sighed deeply.
-"That situation have been bothering me for quite some time, child."
+"That situation has been bothering me for quite some time, child."

 "You… you should have told me!"
 Juvia got up from her chair and started to walk from one side to another.
 "I would've…"

 "What, Juvia?"
 The man rested his elbows in the table.
-"What would have you done to prevent this to happen?
+"What would have you done to prevent this to happening?
 You, that is nothing more than a child."

 Juvia knew he was right.
-It wasn't something she could change if not even Master did, it was impossible for her to come up with something to help the situation.
+It wasn't something she could change, not when not even Master did.
+It was impossible for her to come up with something to help the situation.